 Championship for 1st & 2nd prize winners from classes 1 - 5

-Classes 1-5 are qualifiers for the NPS/Horsequest M&M In Hand National Championship
+Classes 1-5 are qualifiers for the NPS/Pottofields Stud M&M In Hand National Championship

 Championship - NPS/Cuddington Stud M&M In Hand Silver Medal NPS Silver Medal Rosettes are only awarded when the owner of the champion pony is a Qualifying or Life member of the NPS.
 A valid membership card must be in the rider’s/handler’s possession on entering the ring and be produced immediately on request by either the judge or the steward.
 If the owner of the Champion pony is not a member, or the owner’s membership card is not immediately produced, the rosette may be awarded to the Reserve Champion provided they have the required membership card.
 If the Champion pony has previously qualified it is still entitled to the Silver Medal Rosette, but the qualification card goes to the Reserve Champion pony, provided the owner of that pony is a member of the NPS.
 The Silver Medal Rosette and the qualification card can be awarded no lower than first Reserve (third).
 Foals are not eligible for Silver Medal Championships.